Bringing the Bible to Life Using Storytelling, Puppetry, and Drama

 Check catalogs and stores at Christmastime for sets of puppets for the Christmas story and for creche scenes designed to be played with and manipulated.
 Sometimes these puppets are generic enough in appearance to be used in other stories.

 Puppets can also be made with something as simple as felt tied around a hand, a decorated lunch bag, even a "prop" like a spoon with two googly-eye stickers stuck to it.
-In the Rotation Model's Story Table Workshop, they often use posable figures (Bible characters, Super-heroes, even Legos).
+In the Rotation Model's Story Table Workshop, they often use posable figures (Bible characters, Super-heroes, even Lego).
 These can be used as puppets -either manipulated by hand or stuck to a dowel rod to make it more like a puppet.

 Even the kids themselves can be "puppets."
 You could play a game where a couple of kids are "posed and moved" by the puppeteers as the story is read.
 Moving in Blacklight or as a Shadow Puppet is a form of puppeteering yourself.
 The basic difference between puppets and drama being that the puppet is an EXTENSION of the actor, not the actor him or herself.
 The puppet being an object, or your shadow, for example.